Conviso-Archives/mitreattackbot/README.md

 # 	INSTALLING THE APP:

 First you have to create your Slack APP.
-If you are new to slack i suggest following this neat tutorial: https://www.fullstackpython.com/blog/build-first-slack-bot-python.html
+If you are new to slack I suggest following this neat tutorial: https://www.fullstackpython.com/blog/build-first-slack-bot-python.html

 After you created your app and your bot, be sure to name the bot mitreattackbot for ease of use!
 If you decide for any other name, to use your bot you have to type @[YOUR BOT NAME] [tech|soft|group|searchtech] [OPTION] [NAME]